mcneely/popphp/README.md

 popphp
 ======

-This lists the current top PHP Projects on Github.
+Grabs the top PHP projects on Github and orders them Descending by stars.

 Prerequisites
 -------------
+PHP >=5.5.9

 Install Mysql and set up a User.
 Either give the permissions to create the database or create the database and give it rights to update the schema.

 Install Composer, More at: https://getcomposer.org